Still Saving The Day: The Most Influential Dance Party In History Turns 50

 It was only at the turn of the century that the legend came above ground.
 With the help of Colleen "Cosmo" Murphy, who'd become one of David's mentee's during the itinerant East Village years, Mancuso released two compilations of his party's classics.
 Meanwhile, two books — Lawrence's 2003 Love Saves The Day: a History of American Dance Music Culture, 1970-1979, an essential deep dive into David's story and New York's early disco era; and, to a lesser degree, 1999's Last Night a DJ Saved My Life: The History of the Disc Jockey, Brewster and Boughton's crucial history of selectors on both sides of the Atlantic — measured Mancuso's cultural gravity at a time when DJ culture was exploding out of the American niches to become a musical force.
 While most of that moment's evolution in dance music — commercial, sonic, social — didn't quite fit the story of The Loft, the era did give the party a reboot.

 Burned by the previous decade, Mancuso had softened a few aspects about set and setting.
 In 2003, with his core musickers in tow, he began throwing the party regularly once more in an East Village banquet hall with pristine acoustics — and which was once more packed to the rafters this past Sunday night.
-Mancuso had also, for the first time, started travelling to play records outside New York and the States, actively seeding The Loft's ideas and ideals to like-minded people throughout the world.
-In London, he heped found what's come to be known as Lucky Cloud Soundsystem, with Murphy (who had moved to England in the early aughts), Lawrence (who is based there) and Jeremy Gilbert.
+Mancuso had also, for the first time, started traveling to play records outside New York and the States, actively seeding The Loft's ideas and ideals to like-minded people throughout the world.
+In London, he helped found what's come to be known as Lucky Cloud Soundsystem, with Murphy (who had moved to England in the early aughts), Lawrence (who is based there) and Jeremy Gilbert, with Iain Mackie as an engineer.
 In Sapporo, Japan, Mancuso was introduced to Satoru Ogawa, the proprietor of a well-regarded audiophile club called Precious Hall, agreeing to come back if sound specifications were improved — at which point Ogawa created a replica of the 99 Prince St. sound system and took David (and the fully built-out system) on the road in Japan.

 The prospect of passing on his accumulated knowledge excited Mancuso.
-He had begun instructing an Italian DJ, Giancarlo Bianchi, about what equipment to purchase, with an eye towards a Roman Loft.
+He had begun instructing an Italian sound aficionado, Giancarlo Bianchi, about what equipment to purchase, with an eye towards a Roman Loft.
 "He told me, 'I think I can give birth to another one,' " says Murphy.
-But bad health forced Mancuso to stop travelling in 2012, and Bianchi's Last Note, with Murphy as a guest musical host and one-time Lucky Cloud cohort Iain Mackie as an engineer, launched without him.
+But bad health forced Mancuso to stop traveling in 2012, and Bianchi's Last Note, with Murphy as a guest musical host, launched without him.

 "People in New York sometimes think, 'Oh it's only about New York,' " sighs Cosmo.
 "It's not, it's about the world.
 He made so many relationships and connections, and the most magical part is these communities.
 These are really beautiful and enriching, where people from all different backgrounds come together for a common sense of purpose; to laugh, to dance, to be joined together through music."